Employee recognition during difficult times, when done effectively, can elicit support, dedication, and commitment from employees.

 Recognizing employees during critical times is essential to keep up their morale and motivate them to keep doing their best.

-Even the employees who worked from home grappled with challenges ranging from a poor network to an erratic power supply and a home situation.
+Even employees who worked from home grappled with challenges ranging from poor network connectivity to an erratic power supply to home-related issues.

 Despite these challenges, they strive to deliver projects on time and meet client commitments.
 Organizations should also recognize their efforts.

-While it might seem counterintuitive, continuing with a good employee recognition program can benefit organizations significantly, even during tough times.
+While it might seem counterintuitive, continuing a good employee recognition program can significantly benefit organizations, even during tough times.

 Organizations need to recognize the efforts of their employees who are working against all odds to keep their businesses running.